ScottLogic/blog/hbedford/_posts/2023-06-22-my-first-ui-conference.md

 ---
 author: hbedford
-title: My First UI Conference
+title: Pixel Pioneers UI/UX Conference 2023
 layout: default_post
 summary: My summary of a one day UI/UX conference event in the heart of Bristol.
 A range of talks were given, from declarative design to web development in the times of AI.
-This was the first conference I'd attended, so here's my thoughts on the highlights of the day.
+This was the first conference I'd attended, so here's my thoughts and highlights of the day.
 category: Tech
 tags:
 - UI